cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

   one year requires an add-on license.
 For more information, see [Manage audit log retention policies | Microsoft Learn](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?tabs=microsoft-purview-portal#before-you-create-an-audit-log-retention-policy)

+- However, this requirement can also be met by exporting the logs from M365 and storing them with your solution of choice, in which case audit log retention policies are not necessary.

 ### Implementation

 #### MS.DEFENDER.6.1v1 Instructions